Notification

 • Temporary reduction in sexual tension

 One of the most common reasons men masturbate before sex is to help manage premature ejaculation (PE).
-By ejaculating once beforehand, sexual tension decreases, which may extend the duration of intercourse.
+Ejaculating beforehand may reduce immediate sexual tension and help prolong intercourse later.

 • Lower arousal intensity

-Men with lifelong PE may not experience significant improvement.
-For some, masturbating before sex may even cause fatigue or reduce sensitivity too much, affecting overall pleasure.
+Men with lifelong or severe PE may not experience significant improvement.
+In some cases, masturbating before sex can lead to reduced sensitivity or physical fatigue, which may affect overall pleasure.

 3. Understanding the Male Refractory Period

-The refractory period is a recovery phase after ejaculation during which a man cannot achieve another orgasm or erection.
+The refractory period refers to the recovery phase after ejaculation during which another erection or orgasm may be difficult or impossible.

 • Stress levels